-If your vehicle's battery is disconnected or goes dead, or the driver's window fuse is removed, the AUTO function could be disabled.
-If the power window system needs to be reset after reconnecting the battery or installing the fuse, do this:
+If your vehicle's battery is disconnected or goes dead, or the driver's window fuse is removed, the AUTO function will be disabled.
+To reset the AUTO function after reconnecting the battery or installing the fuse, do this:

 - 1. Start the engine.
 Push down and hold the driver's window switch until the window is fully open. - 2.
 Pull and hold the driver's window switch to close the window completely, then hold the switch for about 2 seconds.